Shep Gordon: Philanthropy

 Gordon serves on the board of the Tibet Fund with the Dalai Lama, and has had the honor of cooking for him on numerous occasions.
 He produced a visit of the Dalai Lama to State University of New York at Buffalo in 2006 and Maui in 2007.
 Gordon produces an annual benefit dinner in Maui, and has provided over 1,000,000 meals for those in need since 2008.

-In 2016, Gordon helped create a permanent scholarship at the Culinary Institute of America in honor of his late mentor, Roger Vergé.
-Shep serves on the boards of The Maui Arts and Cultural Center, Reel FX, and the Tibet Fund.
+Gordon serves on the boards of The Maui Arts and Cultural Center, Reel FX, and the Tibet Fund.
 In 2017, he became a trustee of The Culinary Institute of America.

+Personal life

+In 1973 Gordon began dating a woman named Winona Williams and became close with her daughter Mia, a bond that continued after the relationship with Winona broke up.
+Mia died in 1991 in a car crash, and Gordon subsequently adopted her four children Monique, Chase, Amber, and Keira.
+Gordon and his wife Katie had a son named Benjamin in 2021.